Prag8855/aab/frontend/content/guides/best-bank-germany.md

 ### [bunq](/out/bunq)

 They are a **good alternative to N26**.
 They are more expensive, but they [accept more passport types](/out/bunq-supported-passports).
 They let you open an account quickly, without an *[[Anmeldung]]*.[^55] You must be in Germany when you open the account.[^16] After you open your account, you have 90 days to give them a [proof of residence](/glossary/Anmeldebestätigung) and your [tax ID](/glossary/Steueridentifikationsnummer).
 They speak English, Dutch, French, German, Italian, Portuguese and Spanish.
+You get a German [[IBAN]].

 Creating a bunq account does not create a [Schufa](/glossary/Schufa) record.[^19] A Schufa record can help you [find an apartment](/guides/find-a-flat-in-berlin).

 The free account is a little limited.
 The paid accounts have free ATM withdrawals.
-If you pay more, you get a German [[IBAN]].

 ### [Wise](/out/wise-account) and Revolut